GitAlias/gitalias/README.md

 You can also customize any of the file items by adding your own item later in your own gitconfig file.

+### Alias

-For example you can include our aliases then customize "git l" with your own definition:
+To include our aliases then customize "git l" with your own definition:

     [include]
        path = ~/.gitconfig.d/alias.txt